Aiptasia mutabilis

-Aiptasia mutabilis, also known as the trumpet anemone, rock anemone, and glass anemone, is a species of anemone typically found attached to substrates in cold waters of the Atlantic Ocean.
+Aiptasia mutabilis, also known as the Trumpet anemone, Rock anemone, and Glass anemone, is a species of sea anemone typically found attached to substrates in cold waters of the Atlantic Ocean.
 Its unique trumpet shape gives it its common name and it can grow to be 12 cm, having a column between 3 and 6 cm in size.
 Like many cnidarians, they rely on nematocysts for protection and to capture prey.
 They are not difficult to care for, and can be kept in a home aquarium, although due to their speed of reproduction, can quickly become overpopulated.

 Description

 Anatomy and morphology

 Aiptasia mutabilis is typically trumpet shaped.
 It can grow to be 12 cm tall, and the column can have a diameter of 3 cm near the base and 6 cm at the mouth of the organism.
 The tall column is not segmented, and flares outward to a broad oral disc.
 The tentacles of A. mutabilis are shorter in length at the base, and they grow to be finer as you travel towards the end.
 The inner tentacles tend to be longer than the ones found towards the outside, and each organism can have up to 100 tentacles.
 A. mutabilis, like other members of the genus Aiptasia, have specialized stinging cells called nematocysts on their tentacles.
 When the column of the organism is extended, small perforations, called cinclides, can be observed, while the lower half of the column has numerous warts, which act as adhesive spots to help secure the organism to the substrate.
 Typically, A. mutabilis is a brownish color with areas that are opaque white.
 The tentacles are usually brown towards the bottom and turn lighter towards the tips.
 They can also have blue or green colors radiating throughout their body.